nautobot/nautobot-app-golden-config/docs/quick-start.md

    1. In the UI `Extensibility -> Git Repositories`.
 Click Add.
    2. Populate the Git Repository data for the GC properties.
 [Git Settings](./navigating-golden.md#git-settings)
    3. Make sure to select the **Provides** called `Golden Config properties`.
-   4. Click Create.
+   4. Click Create (This step runs an automatic sync).

-2. Run `sync` and all the properties will be created.
-The import task will raise a `warning` if the dependencies are not available (for instance, a referenced `Platform` is not created).
+2. Run `sync` and all the properties will be created/updated in a declarative way and following the right order to respect the dependencies between objects.
+The import task will raise a `warning` if the dependencies are not available yet (for instance, a referenced `Platform` is not created), so the `sync` process will continue, and you could then fix these warnings by reviewing the mismatch (maybe creating the required object) and run the `sync` process again.